vitoriaceccato/olist-logistics-analysis/README.md

 # 📦 Olist Logistics Delay Analysis

-## 🎯 Business Question
+## 🎯 Business Problem
-What structurally drives extreme delivery delays, and where should operational efforts be prioritized for maximum impact?
+Delivery delays were impacting operational efficiency and customer experience.
+The goal was to identify key drivers of lead time variability and support data-driven logistics decisions.

 ---